zotroneneis/zotroneneis.github.io/_pages/about.md

 News
 =====
+**2019-08-05** We open-sourced the code for our [paper on Interpretable Bayesian Neural Networks for Healthcare](https://arxiv.org/pdf/1905.02599.pdf).
+You can find it [here](https://github.com/microsoft/horseshoe-bnn).

 **2019-05-08:** My first publication on Interpretable Bayesian Neural Networks for Healthcare is out!
 Code/Repo to follow.
 The paper can be found [here](https://arxiv.org/pdf/1905.02599.pdf).